 Library cards are free to all Osceola County residents or for persons who own property, work, or go to school in Osceola County.
 All Library records are considered confidential information per Chapter 257 of the Florida Statutes.
 Only the named cardholder may use the card.
 If the cardholder is a youth ages 15 or younger, the parent or guardian is responsible for the resources checked out on the youth's card and any fees incurred on the card; the youth must be present to receive or use their card.

 Osceola Library eCards are available for those who only need access to electronic resources* such as our research databases or eBooks, and not our physical collection.
-Osceola Library eCards are available only to persons ages 13 or older who reside, own property, work, or go to school in Osceola County.
+In compliance with the Children's Online Privacy Protection Act, applications for Osceola Library eCards must be completed by a person 13 years or older. eCards are available to those who reside, own property, work or go to school in Osceola County.

 *If you are already a cardholder, you do not need an eCard to use electronic materials.
 Your current card allows access.

 Visit any Library branch to sign up for or renew a Library card.
 Library cards are valid system-wide at all Osceola County Library locations.